PhonologicalCorpusTools/SLPAA/docs/source/location_module.rst

 .. todo::
-    list of body locations and suboptions
-        may be better to include the full list in a separate page axis of relation and contact?
-    acting as a connected unit description
+    acting as a connected unit

 .. comment::
     Outstanding issue: Allow any particular individual selection to be tagged as ‘major phonological location’ or ‘minor phonological location’ (e.g., if someone selects eyebrow / head, they can tag ‘head’ as the major phonological location and ‘eyebrow’ as the minor one).
 At the moment, we can only tag the whole module as a (major/minor) phonological or phonetic location.